 The second miracle is equally sketchy.
 A year after Mother Teresa’s death, nuns in Bengali placed a pendant bearing her image on the chest of a tumor-ridden woman named Monica Besra.
 The woman recovered, and the Vatican now had its second miracle in hand.
 However, Besra’s doctors immediately came forward and stated the ill woman suffered from tuberculosis that they had carefully and successfully treated with medication for 9 months.
 Moreover, she bore a benign cyst (not a tumor).
 Nevertheless, the miraculous interpretation gained traction and thus the path to sainthood now appears clear for the great Mother Superior of Calcutta.
 If anyone deserves the honor, she certainly does.

 None of this in any way diminishes the decades of compassionate labor Mother Teresa delivered to India’s poor, or her importance to the Catholic Church.
 Nor does it call into question the sincerity of her faith or the efficacy of her deeds.
-It does not even disprove the validity of miracles in the spiritual realm, such as the change that takes place in a person’s behavior as a result of faith.
-Those things are inherently beyond the scope of science.
+It does not even disprove the validity of miracles in the spiritual realm, such as the change that takes place in a person’s behavior as a result of faith, all of which are inherently beyond the scope of science.

 What it does do, however, is make intellectually-honest people wonder how many of the miracles attributed to the other 5000 saints over the past 2 millennia might be completely natural in origin.
 This is my question: If one of the most celebrated dedicated, and extraordinary Christians of the 20th century couldn’t muster even one indisputable miracle, is it realistic for us to believe that they’re happening regularly to ordinary people like us?
 As is usually the case, we do not believe because of the evidence we see around us, but because we feel we are supposed to believe.